 The biggest advice I would give anybody implementing any new system is to review your current business processes and make sure you are performing them at their peak before trying to get the system to perform at its peak.
 Essentially, don’t build what you always had, look at what you have, and make sure you are not creating complexity where it is not needed.
 Investigate to make sure SAP meets your needs and to identify true gaps in the business.

-ASUG: What are your current professional goals, and how does ASUG help support that journey?
+ASUG: What are your current professional goals, and how does ASUG help support those professional goals?

 Giessner: It’s my goal to serve in a leadership role for the larger SAP S/4HANA community, and ASUG provides a great platform to do so in a post-pandemic environment where a lot of in-person events have been replaced by virtual meetings.